HaozheZhao/ALSACE/README.md

-# ALSACE
-The official implementation of "Mitigating Language-Level Performance Disparity in mPLMs via Teacher Language Selection and Cross-lingual Self-Distillation (NAACL 2024)"

 # NAACL 2024: Mitigating Language-Level Performance Disparity in mPLMs via Teacher Language Selection and Cross-Lingual Self-Distillation

 Welcome to the official implementation of the paper "Mitigating Language-Level Performance Disparity in mPLMs via Teacher Language Selection and Cross-Lingual Self-Distillation" presented at NAACL 2024.